marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/dividing-the-output-into-sections-texts-data.rst

   If defined, an ASM statement that switches to a different section via :samp:`{section_op}`, calls :samp:`{function}`, and switches back to the text section.
-This is used in crtstuff.c if ``INIT_SECTION_ASM_OP`` or ``FINI_SECTION_ASM_OP`` to calls to initialization and finalization functions from the init and fini sections.
+This is used in :samp:`crtstuff.c` if ``INIT_SECTION_ASM_OP`` or ``FINI_SECTION_ASM_OP`` to calls to initialization and finalization functions from the init and fini sections.
 By default, this macro uses a simple function call.
 Some